victoria-strand-dev/kollektivet_web_application_java/README.md

 04.11.2025:
 The goal for today is to find the problem from yesterday, then start on the frontend part of the project.
 TestWebApp.java that runs on http://localhost:8081/ is working.
 It's a simple, static web page That just shows a text with basic CSS for coloring and font size, and a link just for testing.
 The problem lays in one or more of the following files: NewUserController.java, users.html, pom.xml.
 The error-message in pom.xml is: "Dependency 'org.springframework.boot:spring-boot-starter-thymeleaf:3.3.4' not found".
 In users.html the error-messages are: "URI is not registered (Settings | Languages & Frameworks | Schemas and DTDs)" and "Attribute th:text is not allowed here".

 Have adjusted, edited, deleted, moved etz. and corrected som minor detail with names in the different codes.
 Changed from ex. userRepository to UserRepository, and made three folders inside the backend-folder (MyNewBackend) -> models, controllers and repositories.
 Made a frontend folder in the same folder that the backend folder is in (Webutvikling).
 Heres the biggest/most important problem i fixed: package com.example.myNewBackend.controllers; (added "controllers" since the file is now in another folder). import com.example.myNewBackend.repositories.UserRepository; (imported the UserRepository-class). import com.example.myNewBackend.models.User; (imported the User-class).

 I have finally fixed the problems (with the help of ChatGPT)!
 ChatGPT has given me a few very simple codes just to make everything work.
 Now I am going to use this base(?) to further build my project and connect it to all the already existing files I made in the php-version of the project.

+I've added a couple of css files and files that I "converted" from php to regular html that uses JS to connect to the backend part.
+I delted all php-code, therefor i must edit the files to "get back" the same functionalities, but all html and css work.
+Before I start adjusting the code that connects to the database, I want to test if I can use more than one css file per html-file.
+I hope that if that's possible, I can have ONE css-file that all thml-files can use, and add shorter, more spesific css-files for each html-file (if needed).